waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Active Quests & Blockers
 *   **Get FIRE STONE (Route 36):** My item bag is full.
 I must go to a Pokémon Center, use the PC to clear a space, and then return to Schoolboy Alan.
 *   **Heal the Sick Miltank (Route 39):** The Miltank in the barn needs 'lots of BERRIES'.
 I need to find a source of berries.
 *   **Mahogany Town Gym Block:** A Fisher is blocking the gym entrance.
-My initial hypothesis about needing to go to the Lake of Rage was incorrect. **New Hypothesis:** The trigger is defeating the next Gym Leader, Pryce, or another major story event in the region. **Test:** After the next major story progression, return to Mahogany Town and speak to the Fisher.
+My initial hypothesis about needing to go to the Lake of Rage was incorrect.
+    *   **Hypothesis 1:** The trigger is defeating the next Gym Leader, Pryce, or another major story event in the region. **Test:** After the next major story progression, return to Mahogany Town and speak to the Fisher.
+    *   **Hypothesis 2 (Alternative):** There is a hidden switch or NPC interaction in Mahogany Town that I missed after clearing the Team Rocket Hideout. **Test:** Return to Mahogany Town and systematically re-interact with all objects and NPCs.

 ### B. Key NPCs
 *   **Professor Elm:** My quest giver in New Bark Town.